PhazerTech/rtsp-security-cam/README.md

 python3 rtsp-security-cam.py --stream rtsp://ip:port/stream-name
 ```

-To open a window where you can view the stream while the program is running, include the --monitor parameter.
+To open a window where you can view the stream while the program is running, include the --monitor argument.
 Only use this if you have a monitor connected (no Raspberry Pi SSH sessions).

 ```bash